-- What scale of economic activity does the community wish to achieve? - Does the community wish to be a "bedroom" community, where the majority of resident's commute to work in other cities and towns, or does it wish to be a hub, where businesses and employees cluster in dense areas? - Are there any specific segments of the economy that the community wishes to promote and support? - To what extent are commercial and industrial tax revenues needed for a healthy municipal budget? - What community needs might be met by the types of economic activity being considered? - What should be the future role of agriculture in the community?
+- What scale of economic activity does the community wish to achieve? - Does the community wish to be a "bedroom" community, where the majority of resident's commute to work in other cities and towns, or does it wish to be a hub, where businesses and employees cluster in dense areas? - Are there any specific segments of the economy that the community wishes to promote and support? - To what extent are commercial and industrial tax revenues needed for a healthy municipal budget? - What community needs might be met by the types of economic activity being considered? - Has the Town considered freight network connectivity needs to accommodate growth at ports, airports, and other freight terminals as applicable? - What should be the future role of agriculture in the community?
 Would the community like to expand its agricultural sector? - What direction can be given to local decisionmakers when considering matters related to farmlands?

-- Build and maintain a sustainable economy. - The community experiences sustained economic vitality. - Our municipality will host sufficient businesses so as to provide job opportunities and overall economic well-being to our residents. - Our community will have a vibrant agricultural sector that includes both farms and other agricultural-support uses. - Agriculture will be a vital and vibrant component of the municipality's economic activity. - Agriculture will remain an important use in historically farmed areas.
+- Build and maintain a sustainable economy. - The community experiences sustained economic vitality. - Plan investments to support the operational efficiency of freight and goods movement within the community. - Our municipality will host sufficient businesses so as to provide job opportunities and overall economic well-being to our residents. - Our community will have a vibrant agricultural sector that includes both farms and other agricultural-support uses. - Agriculture will be a vital and vibrant component of the municipality's economic activity. - Agriculture will remain an important use in historically farmed areas.

-- Work to retain and expand businesses that have a positive economic impact on city residents, including industries that are historically important to the city. - Expand economic opportunity and the municipality's economic base by focusing efforts on retaining existing businesses and attracting new businesses. - Create a business-friendly environment to stimulate the growth of business and the creation of good jobs that improves the quality of life for residents. - Establish public-private partnerships with private enterprise to increase capital available for local investments. - Cooperate with regional nonprofit industrial development corporations. - Direct public investment toward designated redevelopment or growth areas. - Support, develop, and retain locally-owned businesses. - Promote infrastructure and service improvements that support business and job growth. - Support and encourage partnerships with business improvement districts and main streets groups to enhance the attractiveness of these districts for employers, workforce, and visitors.

-- Use incentives to stimulate business development and job creation, particularly for those businesses that provide locally needed products and services. - Support the purchase of development rights on prime agricultural lands. - Support and promote the Farm, Forest, and Open Space program. - Support urban agricultural initiatives. - Work with community partners to promote local agricultural products. - Partner with existing community organizations to increase access to local agricultural products. - Work with the local community land trust and the RI Agricultural Lands Preservation Commission to target prime agricultural lands for preservation.
+- Work to retain and expand businesses that have a positive economic impact on city residents, including industries that are historically important to the city. - Expand economic opportunity and the municipality's economic base by focusing efforts on retaining existing businesses and attracting new businesses. - Create a business-friendly environment to stimulate the growth of business and the creation of good jobs that improves the quality of life for residents. - Establish public-private partnerships with private enterprise to increase capital available for local investments. - Cooperate with regional nonprofit industrial development corporations. - Direct public investment toward designated redevelopment or growth areas. - Support, develop, and retain locally-owned businesses. - Promote infrastructure and service improvements that support business and job growth as well as the efficient movement of freight and goods. - Promote investments in the resiliency of infrastructure to ensure the uninterrupted flow of freight and goods during natural hazard events. - Support and encourage partnerships with business improvement districts and main streets groups to enhance the attractiveness of these districts for employers, workforce, and visitors. - Use incentives to stimulate business development and job creation, particularly for those businesses that provide locally needed products and services. - Support the purchase of development rights on prime agricultural lands. - Support and promote the Farm, Forest, and Open Space program. - Support urban agricultural initiatives. - Work with community partners to promote local agricultural products. - Partner with existing community organizations to increase access to local agricultural products. - Work with the local community land trust and the RI Agricultural Lands Preservation Commission to target prime agricultural lands for preservation.